splunk/splunk-demo-collector-for-analyticsjs/README.md

 Make sure to replace `https://www.example.com` with your **own collector server URL** to send the data to.

 ### API
-sp.js provides a common set of tracking method similar to leading web analytics providers, exemplified by the clean API provided by [segment.io](https://segment.io/libraries/analytics.js/).
+sp.js provides a common set of tracking methods similar to leading web analytics providers & exemplified by the clean API provided by [segment.io](https://segment.io/libraries/analytics.js/).

 Here’s the list of tracking methods provided by sp.js: